DSupps/Credit_Risk_Analysis/README.md

 # Credit_Risk_Analysis

-## Credit Risk Analysis Challenge Overview:
+## Credit Risk Analysis Project Overview:
 *Credit risk is an inherently unbalanced classification problem, as good loans easily outnumber risky loans.*

 *Using a credit card credit dataset and Python, several machine learning modules will be used to evaluate and predict credit risk.*

-*Techniques used to predit credit risk:*

-   - *Oversample the data using the RandomOverSampler and SMOTE algorithms.*
-   - *Undersample the data using the ClusterCentroids algorithm.*
-   - *A combinatorial approach of over- and undersampling using the SMOTEENN algorithm.*
-   - *Compare two new machine learning models that reduce bias, BalancedRandomForestClassifier and EasyEnsembleClassifier, to predict credit risk.*

 *Once these models have been completed, their performance will be evaluated and a written recommendation will be made on whether they should be used to predict credit risk*

+Technicals used in this project to predit credit risk:

+   - Oversample the data using the RandomOverSampler and SMOTE algorithms.
+   - Undersample the data using the ClusterCentroids algorithm.
+   - A combinatorial approach of over- and undersampling using the SMOTEENN algorithm.
+   - Compare two new machine learning models that reduce bias, BalancedRandomForestClassifier and EasyEnsembleClassifier, to predict credit risk.

 ### Deliverables:
    - Deliverable 1: Use Resampling Models to Predict Credit Risk